In year fair access protocol - October 2023

 How will the fair access protocol operate?

 The majority of pupils are already admitted through routine admission procedures.
-If parents approach the local authority for a school place and there appear to be reasons that could make the school reluctant to admit, then the procedure is set out in the action table included within this document.
+If parents approach the local authority for a school place and it appears that the fair access protocol should be applied, then the procedure is set out in the action table included within this document (Appendix 1).

-Each case will be considered on an individual basis and where appropriate may be referred to the DIP, which will make a recommendation.
-In exceptional circumstances, DIP’s may consider that particular pupils would be better placed in an alternative to a school placement, such as a short-stay school (PRU), a local FE college, or a place provided by a voluntary organisation.
+Each case will be considered on an individual basis and only in exceptional circumstances will it be appropriate to place in an alternative to a school placement, such as a short-stay school (PRU), a local FE college, or a place provided by a voluntary organisation.
 However, these pupils are required to be admitted to the mainstream school roll in order to access the alternative provision as agreed through the protocols in place for accessing alternative provision.

 Monitoring and review of the protocol

-The alternative provision panel will monitor the number of children referred to the local authority under this protocol and provide statistics/reports to schools and other.
+The Head of School Admissions Team will monitor the number of children referred under this protocol and provide statistics/reports to schools and others as required.